HPAR · Hierarchical Path-Addressed Retrieval

 The knowledge existed.
 It just lived in one person, not in the system.

-So knowledge gets added roughly.
-Filed loosely.
-Placed wherever made sense in the moment.
 Over time, the system quietly falls apart.
-Not because people are careless.
-Because there was no system keeping it together.
+Not because people are careless, but because there was no system keeping it together.

 What if the AI just kept it organised for you?